aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridvalidation/_index.md

 ```

 Gets or sets the serverside validation javascript function name.

+**Remarks**

 Use the GridCustomServerValidation property to specify the serverside validation .

 ### addACell(int row, int column) {#addACell-int-int-}
 ```